Does the maxim still hold that the best hunting horse used to have the head of a Duchess and the bottom of a cook?

 He or she should have the scope to keep up with hounds over any country, clear hedges with the ditch towards and find a fifth leg if there is a drop on the landing side, as well as the toughness to handle long days, the intelligence to cope with uneven ground such as furrow or moorland.
 They mustn’t kick and you should be able to open and shut gates and queue if need be.

-Even in Leicestershire, you do not need picture-perfect hunters today.
-It is performance that matters.
+However, it is performance that matters.
 Helen Connors, daughter-in-law of the legendary Dr Tom Connors who supplied horses for so many years, speaks warmly of Quorn subscriber Corty Howard’s horse Uccello by the jumping stallion Cruising: “He was so plain when he arrived, I thought they’d sent the wrong horse.
 He was built like a brick outhouse with a leg at each corner, but he has to be one of the county’s best hunters.”

-Connors says that she does not think the best hunting horse needs to be overly big or particularly fast and that very long-striding horses are not the answer.
-“To be able to canter downhill into a 5ft hedge and the horse to be able to back off by himself is the ultimate,” she says. ” She adds that horses that are too competitive may not settle in the field or queue.
+According to Connors, the best hunting horse needs not to be overly big or particularly fast and that very long-striding horses are not the answer.
+“To be able to canter downhill into a 5ft hedge and the horse to be able to back off by himself is the ultimate,” she says. ” She adds that horses that overly competitive horses may not settle in the field or queue.
 They are better off becoming eventers.

-Many of us end up looking at advertisements but there are certain things to avoid.
-I always think the words “has hunted” a bit doubtful.
+Many of us end up looking at advertisements but there are certain pitfalls and words to be decoded.
+The description “has hunted” is one to treat with care.
 Did they take the animal out once and have to go home in an ambulance?
 And the seller’s idea of a hunter may not be yours.
 Writing in 1932, Lady Diana Shedden and Lady Apsley, authors of my bedside bible To whom the Goddess, wrote, “The advertisement of a perfect hunter may materialise into either a well-bred utter weed or a big, heavy common brute.”
 Still true.

 There is also the question of size.
 For a heavy man to find a quality hunter can be expensive and difficult but if your horse is not up to your weight, it can be like a large man driving a Mini on a long journey, and the horse won’t be able to stand long days.
-A horse that is part-Irish Draught is the traditional answer for many but there are other options: part-Cleveland Bay or part-Shire, or if you really hate hairy heels you could go on a diet.
+A horse that is part-Irish Draught is the traditional answer for many but there are other options: part-Cleveland Bay or part-Shire.
+If you really hate hairy heels you could go on a diet.

-Caroline Jenks, who hunts with both the Wynnstay and the South Shropshire and is married to former trainer Willie Jenks, now chairman of Ludlow racecourse, has four hunters.
-Two are ex-racehorses and two are part-breds.
-“Ex-racehorses can make wonderful hunters and if they have withstood the wear and tear of the racecourse they often benefit from the change of career and some seem to find it much to their liking,” she says.
+Caroline Jenks, who is married to former trainer Willie Jenks, has hunted ex-racehorses.
+“They can make wonderful hunters.
+If they have withstood the wear and tear of the racecourse they often benefit from the change of career and some seem to find it much to their liking,” she says.
 “The TB hunter wins hands down on ride, stamina and, often, amazing ability.
 There is no better feeling than to come down to a hedge and ditch and know that you can fly it.”
 However, she’s a very experienced rider and what works for her would not suit a beginner.